Netherlands in the Junior Eurovision Song Contest 2013

 The Netherlands selected their Junior Eurovision Song Contest 2013 entry through Junior Songfestival, a national selection consisting of eight songs.
 The winners of final which took place on 28 September 2013 were Mylène and Rosanne with the song "Double Me", achieving a total of 33 points.

 Before Junior Eurovision

 Junior Songfestival 2013

 The songs were split into two semi-finals which took place on the 14 and 21 September 2013.
-From each semi-final two sentries qualified for the final based on the decision of adult and child juries as well as televoting.
+From each semi-final two entries qualified for the final based on the decision of adult and child juries as well as televoting.
 The fifth entry in the final was chosen by online voting (web wildcard).